exercism/rust/docs/CONTRIBUTING.md

 ## Ways to Contribute

-As with many Open Source Projects, work abounds.
+As with many Open Source projects, work abounds.
-Here are a few categories of what contributions:
+Here are a few categories of welcome contribution:
 - improving existing exercises
 - creating new exercises
 - improving internal tooling